Writing Sample for Book Three

 It was enough.
 It had to be.

-Suddenly white light flashed around her and Rowan was pulled again.
+But then everything shifted, she was shoved sideways and her head spun, although it did not seem as though she had moved at all.
+White light flashed around her and Rowan was pulled again.
 She gasped as the horrific sensation of being folded inside out rolled through her once more.

 The last thing she heard was the Magus’s frustrated screech.